 The signing of the India UK FTA (CETA), officially called the Comprehensive Economic and Trade Agreement (CETA), is being hailed as a turning point in India’s trade relations.
 By removing duties on key export products, simplifying trade rules, and strengthening service linkages, this deal promises to reshape the future of Indian exporters — particularly MSMEs.

-I recently attended an awareness meeting organized by FIEO (Federation of Indian Export Organisations) in Guwahati, where industry stakeholders came together to understand how this deal will work in practice.
+I had attended an awareness meeting organized by FIEO (Federation of Indian Export Organisations) in Guwahati, where industry stakeholders came together to understand how this deal will work in practice.
 The discussions highlighted that India’s Micro, Small, and Medium Enterprises (MSMEs) stand to gain significantly, especially in regions like Northeast India with its untapped potential in agri-products, handicrafts, and services.

 Until now, Indian exporters often faced high UK import duties, which reduced price competitiveness compared to Bangladesh and Pakistan, who already had duty-free access.
 MSMEs in textiles, leather, or handicrafts found it especially difficult to compete in the UK market.